beandeau>

 Advances in neuropsychology diagnosis using XR, Profs.
 C. Gillebert (KU Leuven) & M. Edwards (UCLouvain)

-• HEMIRehApp: An immersive virtual reality serious game for the assessment and rehabilitation of post-stroke hemispatial neglect, Céline Gillebert (KU Leuven)
+• HEMIRehApp: An immersive virtual reality serious game for the assessment and rehabilitation of post-stroke hemispatial neglect, Prof. Céline Gillebert (KU Leuven)

-• Autoadaptive REASmash: A non-immersive extended reality serious game for the assessment and rehabilitation of visuospatial attention and distractor inhibition, Gregorio Sorrentino (UCLouvain)
+• Autoadaptive REASmash: A non-immersive extended reality serious game for the assessment and rehabilitation of visuospatial attention and distractor inhibition, Dr. Gregorio Sorrentino (UCLouvain)

-• A COST Action on extended reality neurorehabilitation of spatial neglect and related disorders after brain injury, Martin Edwards (UCLouvain)
+• A COST Action on extended reality neurorehabilitation of spatial neglect and related disorders after brain injury, Prof. Martin Edwards (UCLouvain)

 11:30-12:30

-• Modulating neural oscillations to alleviate pain in humans using non-invasive brain stimulation techniques, Giulia Liberati (UCLouvain)
+• Modulating neural oscillations to alleviate pain in humans using non-invasive brain stimulation techniques, Prof. Giulia Liberati (UCLouvain)

 14:30-15:50